HomeLocal GovernmentDepartments A - FCommunity DevelopmentPlanning Services > Dual Use Facility Feasibility Study

 Dual Use Facility Feasibility Study

-The City is gathering information for a feasibility study for a potential dual-use intergenerational center and sports complex in Cedar Rapids.
-The project is one of the action steps identified as part of the Age-Friendly Action Plan adopted in 2022 and is anticipated to be complete by December.
+The City is completing a feasibility study for a potential dual-use intergenerational center and sports complex in Cedar Rapids.
+The project is one of the action steps identified as part of the Age-Friendly Action Plan adopted in 2022.

-Over 2,700 responses to the Dual Use Facility Feasibility survey that was open April 17 through June 6, 2023 were received.
+Close to 2,800 responses were received to the Dual Use Facility Feasibility survey open April 17 through June 6, 2023.
 The document linked below shows all of the survey questions and community responses:

 Community Survey Results